Morehead City Paraplegia and Quadriplegia Attorneys

 Law Office of Sam Scudder is dedicated first and foremost to helping those just like you who sustained injuries at work.
 We have been handling workers’ compensation claims for those who have paraplegia or quadriplegia for decades.
 We know the process, and we can help you no matter the difficulties involved in your case.

 If you or your loved one suffered a workplace injury that led to paralysis, it is essential that you know and understand your right to workers’ compensation or disability benefits.
-To learn more, contact the Raleigh paraplegia and quadriplegia attorneys of Law Office of Sam Scudder at (252) 222-0227 to discuss your case directly with a member of our legal team.
+To learn more, contact the Morehead City paraplegia and quadriplegia attorneys of Law Office of Sam Scudder at (252) 222-0227 to discuss your case directly with a member of our legal team.

 How a Lawyer Can Help with Your Paralysis Workers’ Compensation Claim